30lm32/ml-projects/README.md

 |-|-|-|-|-|
 |`Prediction`| Fashion MNIST |`CNN`, `Deep Learning` |`Keras`, `MLflow`, `Pandas`, `Sklearn`| https://github.com/erdiolmezogullari/ml-case|

-In this case, we used docker container technologies to create ML platform from scratch.
+In this project, we used docker container technologies to create ML platform from scratch.
-It is consists of four different docker containers (mlflow, notebook, postgres, tensorboard) that are already built in `docker-compose.yml`
+It consists of four different docker containers (mlflow, notebook, postgres, tensorboard) that are already built in `docker-compose.yml`

 The details of containers could be found under `./platform` directory.
 Each container service has a specific dockerfile corresponding to the directories (mlflow, notebook, postgres, tensorboard) under platform directory